ChristopherKotthoff/procedural-locomotion-CDKR/README.md

 | pelvis   | 1.0   | (0,- nomalizedSpeed * 0.05, 0)    |

 ## Live editing of the joint constraints and trajectories
+#Note: Due to manual fine-tuning, in this branch live-editing of trajectories has been disabled and only live-editing of angles is working.
+If you wanna checkout the trajectory editing, please switch to the branch IK editor.

 To edit the joint constraints live while the simulation is running, use the following commands:
 | Key  | Functionality |
 | :---         |      ---: |